bkuhlmann/dotfiles/README.md

 #### [Ruby on Rails](http://rubyonrails.org)

-    railsn = Ruby on Rails New - Create new Rails application from selected template.
+    railsn = Ruby on Rails New - Create new Rails application from selected option.

 #### [RailRoady](https://github.com/preston/railroady)